brucetrantech/todo-list/README.md

 ✅ Set up `KeyboardAvoidingView` and `TouchableWithoutFeedback` to handle the keyboard which help to increase the user experience.

+✅ Set up some unit tests with Jest, most test cases is about the snapshot test.

 # Build and release the application

 This project is ready to build for testing and production.
 In order to handle these tasks, we can process step by steps following the below instructions.